yuvan-174/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Program:
 ```
 /*
-Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house using the SGD regressor.
+Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
 Developed by:
 RegisterNumber:
 */